List of foreign electoral interventions: 1971 election (by United States)

 According to documents provided by the State Department Office of the Historian, during the second elections Malta had following independence from the British Empire, the USA covertly aided the Nationalist Party who were running against the Malta Labour Party.

 Mauritius

 1982 election (by United States)

 The CIA covertly gave financial support to Seewoosagur Ramgoolam of the Mauritian Labour Party in the 1982 general election in an attempt to oust Anerood Jugnath and the Mauritian Militant Movement-Mauritian Socialist Party alliance.
 This was due to fear that the MMM would close Mauritius' ports to the United States Navy and open up Soviet Armed Forces bases, in addition to challenging US claims to Diego Garcia.
 The US government authorized the Mauritian government to sell off food aid given to the country via USAID for $2 million, enabling them to create 21,000 jobs to help them win the election.

+Mexico

+2024 election (by United States)

+In 2024, Mexican President Andrés Manuel López Obrador accused the United States of interfering in the country's presidential election by allegedly financing opposition groups.
+He specifically pointed to the organization Mexicans against Corruption and Impunity (MCCI), claiming that U.S. funds supported efforts to discredit his administration.
+López Obrador announced that his government would send a diplomatic note to Washington over the issue.
+Despite these accusations, no concrete evidence has been presented to prove direct foreign intervention in Mexico’s elections.
+The National Electoral Institute (INE) has previously stated that there is no evidence of foreign interference in the country’s electoral processes.

+Moldova

+2014 election (by Russia, Ukraine and European Union)

+The Alliance for European Integration received endorsements by Polish Prime Minister Bronisław Komorowski, Ukrainian President Petro Poroshenko, German Chancellor Angela Merkel and Romanian President Klaus Iohannis.
+Vladimir Putin met the leaders of the Party of Socialists of the Republic of Moldova which was used in their campaign and Deputy Prime Minister of Russia Dmitry Rogozin endorsed the Patria Party of Renato Usatîi.